hattmammerly/userscripts/readme.Ihavenofriends.md

 -
 -   reorganize the code and see if I can make it less choppy
 -   put checkboxes on the "likes" page and the "groups" page
+    -   this... isn't going well. work in progress hah
 -   troubleshoot executing the removal scripts since those are guesses

 note: giving up on mass expulsion of group members.
 I had the button in place but then I broke it somehow and now it won't come back.
 I don't need it, anyway.